-Family Lawer Advice on How to Get a More Favorable Ruling in Your Case
+How to Get a More Favorable Divorce Settlement or Ruling

 By Orlando Divorce Attorney Eduardo J. Mejias

 Practicing Exclusively Family Law Since 2011

-In family law, cases are not won or lost.
-Instead the mediation results or the court rulings are more or less favarable to one side or the other.
-The following four practices are designed to help the mediation or trial outcomes be more favorble to you, in an honest manner and within the context of what the law prescribes.
-For example, there are many legitimate arguments for giving a spouse more custody time with his or her children than 30%.
+Family law, cases are not won or lost.
+Instead the mediation settlement or the family court rulings are more or less favorable to one side or the other.
+The following four practices are designed to help the mediation or family court outcomes be more favorable to you, in an honest manner and within the context of what the law prescribes.
+For example, there are many legitimate arguments for giving a divorcing spouse more custody time with his or her children than 30%.
 But failing to follow the four best practices below could endanger getting that desired higher custody time.

 (1) Communicate With Your Family Law Attorney

 Family law, more so than other areas of law, requires communication and cooperation between the attorney and the client.
 Unlike other types of lawyers, family law attorneys must react to ongoing events and fluid situations.
 A client facing a DUI charge repeatedly discusses the same event to his attorney: the night he enjoyed a couple of drinks at the local watering hole and was pulled over while driving home.

 Conversely, a client of a divorce attorney deals with events during the course of the marriage, during the divorce proceedings, as well as future situations that may arise well after the divorce (e.g., the sale of the marital home or the date that child support obligation terminates for one of the parents).
 The breadth of facts that a the client needs to communicate to the family law attorney demands an open, honest, and harmonious attorney-client relationship.
 The family law client should take the next three steps to be sure of being on the “on the same page” with the attorney: